maciejskorski/software_engineering/docs/advanced_debugging.md

 ## Static Code Analysis

+Create a virtual environment in the repo root directory, by `python -m venv .venv` and activate with `source .venv/bin/activate`.

+## More examples

 Check out this [implementation of ML models used in weather forecast](https://github.com/jieyu97/mvpp).
 Run the Python linter.
 What errors/bugs have you spot?